saurabh-hirani/saurabh-hirani.github.io/_posts/2021-04-23-what-happens-on-cli.md

 **Problem:**

-Dump EC2 instances of a region having `tag=Name` in a nicely formatted cli table
+Dump EC2 instances of a region having `tag=Name` in a nicely formatted cli table.

 **Sample output:**